PENE18/Natural-Language-Processing/README.md

 > We will use [multinomial Naive Bayes](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html):

 > The multinomial Naive Bayes classifier is suitable for classification with **discrete features** (e.g., word counts for text classification).
 The multinomial distribution normally requires integer feature counts.
 However, in practice, fractional counts such as tf-idf may also work.

+# 📊 Comparing models

+We will compare multinomial Naive Bayes with [logistic regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression):

+> Logistic regression, despite its name, is a **linear model for classification** rather than regression.
+Logistic regression is also known in the literature as logit regression, maximum-entropy classification (MaxEnt) or the log-linear classifier.
+In this model, the probabilities describing the possible outcomes of a single trial are modeled using a logistic function.